wachin/xinput-plus/README.md

 1. When opening the program.
 2. In the left list, **click on your device** (for example: "Logitech K400").
 3. Use the slider to change the speed:
-   - ← Slower
+   - ← Slower (down to -1.0)
-   - → Faster (up to 2 times faster!)
+   - → Faster (up to 1.0 by default)
+4. **Enable extended speed (optional)**: Check the box labeled "Enable extended speed (up to 2.0)" to allow the slider to go up to 2.0, which provides significantly faster cursor movement for devices like the Logitech K400.
+This mode uses the `Coordinate Transformation Matrix` to scale pointer movement beyond the standard range.
-4. When you find the perfect speed, click **"Save configuration"**.
+5. When you find the perfect speed, click **"Save configuration"**.

 ✅ Done!
 The change applies instantly and is saved for next time.
-But once you've turned your computer back on and opened the program, you must click on the program window and click on the device you're going to use to apply the saved changes.
+The program remembers whether extended speed mode is enabled for each device.
+After restarting your computer, open the program, select your device, and the saved settings (including extended speed mode) will be applied automatically.

 ---